Raushankumar7255591/shell-scripting/README.md

-# shell-scripting
+# Shell-scripting
-My life is programming
+All about shell scripting